Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Introduction

-This paper aims to investigate the grounding issue with respect to multimodal semantic representation from a computational cognitive-linguistic view and how the situated meaning and affordance facilitate capturing the modal nature of semantics.
+We hypothesize the construal of scenes involves common sense knowledge of the presented objects and the visuospatial properties in the images.
+Therefore, this study systematically examines the grounding issue concerning multimodal semantic representation from a computational cognitive-linguistic view.
+We operationalize the visuospatial information in the images with five perceptual properties and how they relate to the construal, which is reflected in the presence of two types of textual elements in the captions.
+Our research addresses the following questions: (1) How do the five perceptual properties in the images correlate?
+(2) Does the object \textit{Affordance} in an image relate to the distribution of the two types of textual elements (`holding-verbs' and `container-nouns')\footnote{The two types will be defined in Section \ref{sec:data}.} in its captions? and (3) How do the other perceptual properties associate with the usage of these textual elements in the captions?

 The rest of the paper is organized as follows.
-We first review related works on multimodal cognitive linguistics and human-object interaction in Section \ref{sec:related-work}.
-The Flickr30k dataset is adopted as our data source and the annotation framework on five perceptual properties for images regarding the objects and the scene will be illustrated in Section \ref{sec:experiment}.
-Additionally, we conduct exploratory analysis (Section \ref{sec:exploratory-data}) and statistical modeling (Section \ref{sec:statistical-modeling}) on the captions and annotated attributes of the images.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+We first review related works on multimodal cognitive linguistics and the five perceptual properties regarding objects and scenes in Section \ref{sec:related-work}.
+In Section \ref{sec:method}, we illustrate the dataset and the annotation framework regarding the perceptual properties.
+Additionally, we conduct exploratory analysis (Section \ref{sec:property-correlation} and \ref{sec:text-element-distribution}) and adopt statistical modeling (Section \ref{sec:statistical-modeling}) on the perceptual properties and the textual elements.
+Finally, Section \ref{sec:conclusion} concludes the paper.\footnote{The dataset, annotation, and analysis in this study will be publicly available at https://github.com/XXX}